x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 To assign permissions to delegates, click **Add** under the appropriate permission to display the **Select Recipient** page, which displays a list of all recipients in your Exchange organization that can be assigned the permission.
 Select the recipients you want, add them to the list, and then click **OK**.
 You can also search for a specific recipient by typing the recipient's name in the search box and then clicking **Search**.

-#### Use the Shell to change dynamic distribution group properties
+#### Use Exchange Online PowerShell to change dynamic distribution group properties

 Use the **Get-DynamicDistributionGroup** and **Set-DynamicDistributionGroup** cmdlets to view and change properties for dynamic distribution groups.
-Advantages of using the Shell are the ability to change the properties that aren't available in the EAC and change properties for multiple groups.
+Advantages of using Exchange Online PowerShell are the ability to change the properties that aren't available in the EAC and change properties for multiple groups.
 For information about what parameters correspond to distribution group properties, see the following topics:

 - [Get-DynamicDistributionGroup](https://technet.microsoft.com/library/d97ee738-dfa1-464b-855a-4242e8065473.aspx)

 - [Set-DynamicDistributionGroup](https://technet.microsoft.com/library/943626ad-8455-4867-ab9a-855bab62c9c3.aspx)

-Here are some examples of using the Shell to change dynamic distribution group properties.
+Here are some examples of using Exchange Online PowerShell to change dynamic distribution group properties.

 This example changes the following parameters for all dynamic distribution groups in the organization: